 Best All-Rounder · Dash Cam #1 Overall

-2.5K front / 1080p rear, parking mode, 1TB card support, excellent night recording.
-Front lens sits entirely behind the mirror when correctly positioned.
-The best balance of coverage, quality, and price I've found.
+4K front / 1080p rear, parking mode, 160° wide-angle lens, excellent night recording.
+Designed to sit discreetly behind the mirror.
+The best balance of coverage, quality, and price in the current range.

 Pros